The realization space of an unstable coalgebra

 is an inverse equivalence to $h$. \end{corollary}

 \begin{example} Let $X$ be a space.
-Via the evaluation functor in the previous corollary the \mc{H}-algebra $[X,G]$ becomes the same as the unstable algebra $H^*(X)$.
-Similarly, for a cosimplicial space $X^\bu$ the \mc{H}-algebra $\pi_s[X^\bu,G]$ becomes an unstable algebra.
+The \Hun-algebra $[X,G]$ may be identified with the unstable algebra $H^*(X)$ using the evaluation functor in the previous corollary.
+Similarly, for a cosimplicial space $X^\bu$ the \Hun-algebra $\pi_0[X^\bu,G]$ becomes an unstable algebra.
 This is a direct consequence of Theorem \ref{thm:UA-equiv-H-alg}. \end{example}